-CVE-2026-43727 is a use-after-free vulnerability in Apple Safari/WebKit-related web content processing.
-Apple states that processing maliciously crafted web content can trigger the flaw and lead to an unexpected Safari crash.
-The issue was addressed through improved memory management and is fixed in Safari 26.5.2, iOS 26.5.2, iPadOS 26.5.2, and macOS Tahoe 26.5.2.
+CVE-2026-43727 is a use-after-free vulnerability in WebKit affecting Safari and Apple platforms that embed the WebKit engine.
+The flaw occurs during processing of maliciously crafted web content and was addressed through improved memory management.
+Successful triggering can cause Safari to crash unexpectedly.
+Apple reports fixes in Safari 26.5.2, iOS 26.5.2, iPadOS 26.5.2, macOS Tahoe 26.5.2, visionOS 26.6, and watchOS 26.6.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.